 The eToro’s investment committee offers a unique CryptoPortfolio investment strategy that offers exposure to the market.

-eToro offers access to various commodity markets, including oil, gas, and precious metals such as gold & platinum.
+eToro offers access to various commodity markets, including oil and gas.
+Like other major gold brokers, on eToro you can also find precious metals such as gold & platinum.
 Interestingly, commodities are traded on eToro as CFDs, and traders do not need to purchase the underlying asset to trade them.
 At the moment, eToro offers about 31 commodity CFDs for trading.
 CFDs enable you to play sell (short) positions, leveraged trades, and fractional ownership.
 With a retail account, you can have a maximum of 1:30 leverage if you are an EU resident.
 For non-EU residents, the leverage can be higher.

 eToro offers over a hundred ETFs for trading, and you can either trade the real assets or the CFDs.
 All leveraged ETF positions in the UK, under FCA regulations, and all positions in Australia, under ASIC regulations, are executed as CFDs.